 - The submission file is in OpenOffice, Microsoft Word, or RTF document file format.

-- Manuscripts should be in English, typed on the A4 paper, single column, double spaced with ample margins (Left 1.25’’, Top, Bottom, and Right 1’’) including line and page number for each page separately.
+- Manuscripts should be in English, typed on A4 paper, single column, 1.5 spaced with ample margins (Left 1.25’’, Top, Bottom, and Right 1’’) including line and page number for each page separately.
 Authors are suggested to use Times New Roman font (12pt bold for headings, 12pt for the text including captions of figures and illustrations) and Arial font 10pt for figures and illustrations.
 A clear justification must be provided in the cover letter during submission for manuscripts over the word count in each form of paper type.

 - Line and page numbers.